How to begin vlogging on YouTube

 - Switching on advertising on your videos seems to give them a boost….
 I don’t fully understand this phenomenon but I have seen that when I allow advertising on old videos they get a renewed boost from YouTube.
 I switch on ads once videos have been online for 6-8 weeks.
 No data to support this… but there is something happening here.

-If you liked this post, you will also like 13 Ideas if you are thinking about blogging and How to get paid to Speak.
-Also you might sign up for my 10 week Speaking As a Leader program to get practice and tips.
+Sign up for my 10 week Speaking As a Leader program to get practice and tips.